fleetdm/fleet/handbook/security-policies.md

 | -------------- | -------------- |
 | @GuillaumeRoss | 2022-06-01     |

-Fleet requires all workforce members to comply with the following acceptable use requirements and procedures, such as:
+Fleet requires all workforce members to comply with the following acceptable use requirements and procedures, such as

-1. The use of Fleet computing systems is subject to monitoring by Fleet IT and/or Security teams.
+1. the use of Fleet computing systems is subject to monitoring by Fleet IT and/or Security teams.

 2. Fleet team members must not leave computing devices (including laptops and smart devices) used for business purposes, including company-provided and BYOD devices, unattended in public.

-3. Device encryption must be enabled for all mobile devices accessing company data, such as whole-disk encryption for all laptops.
+3. device encryption must be enabled for all mobile devices accessing company data, such as whole-disk encryption for all laptops.

-4. Use only legal software with a valid license installed through the internal "app store" or trusted sources.
+4. using only legal software with a valid license installed through the internal "app store" or trusted sources.
 Well-documented open source software can be used.
 If in doubt, ask in *#g-security*.

-5. Avoid sharing credentials.
+5. avoiding sharing credentials.
 Secrets must be stored safely, using features such as GitHub secrets.
 For accounts and other sensitive data that need to be shared, use the company-provided password manager.

-6. At Fleet, we are public by default.
-Sensitive information from logs, screenshots, or other types of data (memory dumps, for example), must be sanitized to remove any sensitive or confidential information prior to posting.
+6. sanitizing and removing any sensitive or confidential information prior to posting.
+At Fleet, we are public by default.
+Sensitive information from logs, screenshots, or other types of data (memory dumps, for example),should not be shared.

-7. Anti-malware or equivalent protection and monitoring must be installed and enabled on all endpoint systems that may be affected by malware, including workstations, laptops and servers.
+7. anti-malware or equivalent protection and monitoring must be installed and enabled on all endpoint systems that may be affected by malware, including workstations, laptops, and servers.

-8. It is strictly forbidden to download or store any secrets used to sign Orbit installer updates on end-user computing devices, including laptops, workstations, and mobile devices.
+8. it being strictly forbidden to download or store any secrets used to sign Orbit installer updates on end-user computing devices, including laptops, workstations, and mobile devices.

-9. Only company-owned and managed computers are allowed to connect directly to Fleet autoupdater production environments.
+9. only allowing company-owned and managed computers to connect directly to Fleet autoupdater production environments.

-10. Fleet team members must not let anyone else use Fleet-provided and managed workstations unsupervised, including family members and support personnel of vendors.
+10. enforcing the policy that Fleet team members must not let anyone else use Fleet-provided and managed workstations unsupervised, including family members and support personnel of vendors.
 Use screen sharing instead of allowing them to access your system directly.

-11. Device's operating system must be kept up to date.
-Fleet-managed systems will receive prompts for updates to be installed, and BYOD devices are to be updated by the team member using it or they might lose access.
+11. Requiring device's operating system must be kept up to date.
+Fleet-managed systems will receive prompts for updates to be installed, and BYOD devices are to be updated by the team member using them or they might lose access.

-12. Team members must not store sensitive data on portable storage.
+12. Requiring team members must not store sensitive data on portable storage.

-13. The use of Fleet company accounts on "shared" computers, such as hotel kiosk systems, is strictly prohibited.
+13. Not allowing the use of Fleet company accounts on "shared" computers, such as hotel kiosk systems, is strictly prohibited.

 ## Access control policy
 *Created from [JupiterOne/security-policy-templates](https://github.com/JupiterOne/security-policy-templates).
 [CC BY-SA 4 license](https://creativecommons.org/licenses/by-sa/4.0/)*